galaxyproject/training-material/topics/fair/tutorials/bioimage-REMBI/tutorial.md

 {: .comment}

 ## Image acquisition
-> This all the information about the instrument you have used and how it was set up.
+> Here you should include all the information about the instrument you used and how it was set up.
 Like with the specimen metadata, describe this information as though you are speaking to someone who already knows how to use a similar instrument.
 What would they need to know to produce the same image data?
+>
 > Check with your facility manager if they have any guidelines for what details need to be recorded for your particular instrument.
 Make sure that the parameters you record can actually be used by someone else if they don’t have exactly the same instrument or setup.
 For example, don’t say that you used a certain percentage of laser power, as this doesn’t tell you how much power was used unless you also provide the total power of the laser.
 If the instrument software has automatically generated a metadata file, remember to save this.
 Depending on its content, this may be sufficient.
+>
 > Start with the details of the equipment for the Instrument Attributes.
 If this is commercial equipment, include the make and model, a short description of what type of instrument it is and details about its configuration.
 If the instrument is bespoke, you will need to include more details.
 Next, you should include image acquisition parameters.
 These relate to how the instrument was set up for the particular experiment.
 Some of these may be captured automatically by the instrument’s software, so make things easy for yourself and check if a file is generated and what’s in it.
 If a file is generated, then you only need to manually record anything that is missing from the file.

 > <comment-title>Example</comment-title>